 Day 2 On arrival at Nairobi, transfer onto the Kenya Airways flight to Kigali.
 On arrival, you will be met by your private driver/guide and taken to the Kigali Serena to stay overnight, dinner and breakfast included.
 During the day, you will be taken on a guided city tour of Kigali and also have the opportunity to change money and relax by the hotel pool.
 Built on a hillside, Kigali is a small capital city, without many landmark buildings, the city tour takes a couple of hours and includes the old town (Nyamirambo) and Muslim quarter, the new handicraft village and other shops and the Gisozi Genocide Memorial.
 The memorial is very moving, but we suggest that you visit it later in your tour.

-Day 3 After breakfast, travel by road to Nyungwe Forest National Park and stay two nights at the lovely Nyungwe Forest Lodge on the edge of the forest.
-All meals are included.
+Day 3 After breakfast, travel by road to Nyungwe Forest National Park and stay two nights at the family owne/run Emeraude Kivu Resort.
 On the way, you stop in Butare (2½ hours from Kigali) to see the National Museum, and for lunch at a local restaurant.
 After lunch you will be taken to see a performance by the astonishing Intore dancers and musicians.
 You may also want to see the near sacred Ankole cattle which here, are trained to respond individually to different, special tunes created for them (!).
 When you leave Butare, inform the driver if you wish to stop at the Murambi Genocide site on the road to Nyungwe.
-Otherwise, the drive from Butare to Nyungwe is 2½ hours.
+Otherwise, the drive from Butare to Nyungwe is about 2½ hours.
 Extending for nearly one thousand kilometers square over the mountains of southwest Rwanda, Nyungwe Forest National Park protects the largest single tract of montane forest remaining in Africa.
 This very beautiful forest is a remarkably rich centre of biodiversity: species lists include 86 mammals, 280 birds, 120 butterflies and about 100 orchids.
 It is the most important birding site in Rwanda and during forest walks you are sure to see a variety of Albertine Rift Endemics including Alethes, Akalats, Ant-thushes and even sought-after gems like Dusky and Shelley's crimsonwings.

 Day 4 Day for guided forest walks in search of primates, birds and to enjoy the stunning scenery in the forest.
 The main attractions in Nyungwe are its various species of monkey and of course, the resident Chimps.
 Experienced guides lead you through the forest in search of these elusive apes.
 Rainbow Tours' specialists Chania and Derek observed the Chimps high up in the canopy during a three-hour early morning walk.
 Other primates seen during the same walk were Grey-cheeked mangabey and many l'Hoest's monkeys.
 Birding was fantastic with highlights including the enormous Great blue turacou and even a pair of Dusky crimsonwing.
 The national park was recently gazetted - not a moment too soon - to spare the forest from the depredations of agriculture.
 Fields of maize, beans and bananas are intensively cultivated right up to the forest edge.
 In the afternoon, you can be taken to a different spot to seek what is the largest known barrel of Rwenzori colobus, which usually allow a reasonably close approach (pictured).